Walking the dog alone is a great way to connect with your four-legged family member. Unfortunately, it’s also a great way to get inside your own head.

 I saw this product on Shark Tank and immediately thought it was genius.
 Depending on the area you live in, the threat of predators differs.
 A spiky dog vest gives a bit of security knowing that your dog will not be easy to grab.

 The anxiety doesn’t stop at wondering about what might happen to your dog while on a walk.
 You’ve probably also thought about what might happen to you.
-Bring along mace or
+Bring along mace or pepper spray to help protect yourself against attacks from other humans.

 You can find pepper sprays made for use on animals, as well.
 Bring along some in case of an attack from an aggressive dog.
 Don’t worry, the spray won’t do any permanent damage to the attacking dog or to your dog if he gets caught in the spray.
 Burning eyes are far better than severe injury!